MEET THE STAFF

 Contact: Los Angeles, CA, 213.785.5402, email Maya

-Benjamin Goloff, Senior Climate Organizer
+Ben None Goloff, Senior Climate Campaigner

-Benjamin Goloff, Senior Climate Campaigner
+Ben Goloff, Senior Climate Campaigner

-Benjamin (he/him) works with the Climate Law Institute supporting communities and organizations across the country organizing for transformative federal action to end the era of fossil fuels, address the climate emergency, and advance environmental justice.
+Ben (he/him) works with the Climate Law Institute supporting communities and organizations across the country organizing for transformative action to end the era of fossil fuels, address the climate emergency, and advance environmental justice.
 He earned a master’s degree in environmental governance from the University of Oxford and studied biology, environmental justice and climate politics at Swarthmore College.

-Contact: Washington, DC, email Selah
+Contact: Washington, DC, email Ben

 Zeynep Graves, Senior Attorney